 In the United States, New Year’s resolutions are still a tradition, but the type of resolutions have changed.

-As a legacy of our Protestant history, resolutions in the early 1900s were more religious or spiritual in nature, reflecting a desire to develop more moral character, a stronger work ethic, and more restraint in the face of earthly pleasures.
+As a legacy of our Protestant history, resolutions in the early 1900s were more religious or spiritual in nature, reflecting a desire to develop stronger moral character, a stronger work ethic, and more restraint in the face of earthly pleasures.

 Over the years, however, resolutions seem to have migrated from denying physical indulgences to general self-improvement, like losing weight.
-While it may seem superficial, medical sociologist Natalie Boero of San Jose State University suggests that today’s resolutions are also a reflection of status, financial wealth, responsibility, and self-discipline—which isn’t necessary that different from how the New Year’s resolution tradition began.
+While it may seem superficial, medical sociologist Natalie Boero of San Jose State University suggests that today’s resolutions are also a reflection of status, financial wealth, responsibility, and self-discipline—which isn’t that different from how the New Year’s resolution tradition began.